philips/supernote-obsidian-plugin/README.md

 # Supernote Obsidian Plugin

+I use my Supernote for capturing hand written notes and reading documents.

+But, I already use Obsidian for organizing and capturing all of my digital notes.

+This plugin enables me (and now you!) to import handwritten notes into Obsidian and view them on a desktop, phone or tablet.

 This plugin has three main features:

 - 📝 View Supernote `*.note` files in your Obsidian Vault.
 You can link to these notes from your Markdown notes too `[My Note](example.note)`.